Comte de Rochefort: In film and television

-Film incarnations tend to depict Rochefort as a far darker character than in the novel, and often extend his role. d'Artagnan kills Rochefort in duel in The Four Musketeers, though he turns up alive in The Return in the Musketeers, only to die "again" in a gunpowder explosion intended for (and partially triggered by) the musketeers; the character suffers the same fate in the 1993 adaptation.
+Film incarnations tend to depict Rochefort as a far darker character than in the novel and often extend his role.
+D'Artagnan kills Rochefort in a duel in The Four Musketeers, though he turns up alive in The Return of the Musketeers, only to die for real in a gunpowder explosion intended for and partially triggered by the musketeers; the character suffers the former fate in the 1993 film.
 In his three appearances as Rochefort, Christopher Lee wore an eyepatch, intended to make the character look more sinister.
-The eyepatch, a departure from Rochefort's appearance in Dumas' novel, was deemed striking enough to be retained in several other film adaptations: Wincott, Mikkelsen and (eventually) Warren retained it in their portrayals, as did the cartoon series Dogtanian and the Three Muskehounds and the anime version.
-Tim Roth's Febre, the main villain of The Musketeer, also wears an eyepatch (although Rochefort does not).
+The eyepatch, a departure from Rochefort's appearance in Dumas' novel, was deemed striking enough to be retained in several other film adaptations: Wincott, Mikkelsen, and, eventually, Warren retained it in their portrayals as did the anime version.
+Tim Roth's Febre, the main villain of The Musketeer, also wears an eyepatch, though Rochefort does not.

-Dogtanians Rochefort has a scar on his forehead rather than his cheek.
+In the cartoon series Dogtanian and the Three Muskehounds, Rochefort has a scar on his forehead rather than his cheek.
 Throughout the series, the title character often calls him "Black Moustache".